ciandotson/PipelineProject_Cian_Dotson/README.md

 This repository is a walkthrough of an analysis of the transcriptomes of individuals 2 and 6 days post infection (dpi) with Huamn herpevirus, or Huamn cytomegalovirus, or HCMV.

 # **Step 1: Downloading the Raw Fastq Files**
-The raw fastq files for RNA-Seq data we are interested in ar found in these four links:
+The raw fastq files for RNA-Seq data we are interested in are found in these four links:

 Donor 1 (2dpi): https://sra-pub-run-odp.s3.amazonaws.com/sra/SRR5660030/SRR5660030